markekraus/PSMSGraph/docs/functions/Get-GraphOauthAccessToken.md

 ### MSGraphAPI.Oauth.AccessToken

 ## NOTES
+See Get-GraphOauthAuthorizationCode for obtaining a OAuth Authorization code.
 See Export-GraphOauthAccessToken for exporting Graph Acess Token Objects See Import-GraphOauthAccessToken for importing exported Graph AcessToken Objects See Update-GraphOauthAccessToken for refreshing the Graph Access Token